Tips for writing an appeal letter

 - Were you aware that your performance was slipping?

-- Have you approached an Effective Learning Advisor for help with study/exam technique?
+- Have you approached Learning Enhancement and Academic Development team (LEADS) for help with study/exam technique?

-- If so, did your visit to the Effective Learning Advisor change the way you studied?
+- If so, did your visit to the LEADS Advisor change the way you studied?

 - Do you think your job affected your studies?